MareoRaft/notes/docker notes.md

-docker commit {containername} {imagename} --> create image out of current container state. docker login --> login to docker.com / docker hub, so that you can push images to it
+docker commit {containername} {imagename} --> create image out of current container state. docker login --> login to docker.com / docker hub / Nexus, so that you can pull/push images from/to it

 # logging!
 docker logs --tail=50 {container} --> fetch logs for your application!